An Einhell Petrol Scarifier

 You may need to tip the machine to clear the deck from beneath.
 Always tip from front to back so that the machine pivots/rests on the back wheels.

 NB: Never tip from side to side as this causes the oil to flood the air filter.
 This can contaminate your spark plug and carburettor.
-In fact, as a matter of course be aware of where the oil and fuel tank are situated and if possible, empty before cleaning.
+In fact, as a matter, of course, be aware of where the oil and fuel tanks are situated and if possible, empty before cleaning.

 Scarifying: You may not have used a scarifier before.
 Here are a few things to consider: